Google Chrome Flags ALL of EasyWP Subdomains

 You can’t wait for days, weeks or longer when your building is burning.

-This is how it feels when your website has been flagged.
+This is how it feels when your website or IP address has been flagged.
 Yet there is no proper firefighting department it seems.

 Google is digesting your desperate calls for help automatically and you most probably won’t hear from them at all.

 There is no customer service for website owners—simply because they are not Google customers.
 You can’t talk to Google directly about being banned or flagged.

 Unless, of course you are Danny Sullivan or at least important enough to raise some hell.
 Are we big enough to get Google’s attention?
 Maybe.
 Maybe not.